 Digi’s FirstNet and Band 14 Solution

-The FirstNet Ready™ Digi WR54 cellular router is designed for these mission-critical applications, functioning as a central communications gateway for smart traffic management systems and Band 14 communications.
+Digi has a growing offering of devices that are certified for operation on the FirstNet® network.
+The FirstNet Ready™ Digi TX54 cellular router is designed for these mission-critical applications, functioning as a central communications gateway for smart traffic management systems and Band 14 communications.
 This robust, secure device is designed to withstand tough conditions, support multiple connectivity requirements simultaneously and maintain the fastest connections with the highest availability.

 Today, Digi is working with municipalities across the U.S. to deploy the critical FirstNet Band 14 communications backbone to support emergency response, smart traffic management systems and future connected vehicles.
 Contact us to learn more about how these systems can support your city’s critical communications.

 Expanding Band 14 Across Public Health and Safety